 - London Westminster and Middlesex Family History Society was formed in 1978 to bring together those people living in the area, or whose ancestors lived in the area, who are interested in researching their family history wherever that might be found.

 - The Hendon and District Archaeological Society (HADAS) from their base at Stephens House, cover archaeology throughout the London Borough of Barnet.
 The Hadas Working Party actively conduct field walking, surveying and excavations and have a programme of outings and lectures throughout the year.

 - Barnet Local Studies Centre holds the records of the Borough of Barnet and its predecessors for the areas of Barnet, Edgware, Finchley Golders Green and Hendon.

 - London Metropolitan Archives London Metropolitan Archives (LMA) is the largest local authority record office in the United Kingdom.
-There are 32 miles of archives in our strong-rooms – an enormous amount of information about the capital and its people.
-The records cover a period of nearly 900 years.
+It has 32 miles of archives covering a period of nearly 900 years.

 - Museum of London (includes search facility for archaeological digs in London).

 - Octavia Hill Museum The Octavia Hill Birthplace Museum opened in December 1995 in Wisbech, Cambridgeshire to commemorate and record the life and work of Octavia Hill, her family and those who continue her work.

 - The Stephens Collection aims to show aspects of the life of Henry Stephens, the history of the Stephens Ink Company, the history of Avenue House and the development of writing materials.

 - You can find a list of books about Finchley here.